peguimasid/Adonis-Crud/README.md

   </a>
 </p>

 > 🍬.
-Simple CRUD made with AdonisJS to pratice
+Simple CRUD made with AdonisJS to pratic

 ### 🏠 [Click here to see project in production](https://adonis-simple-crud.herokuapp.com/posts)